plasmicapp/plasmic/README.md

 Feel free to join our [Slack Community][slack] and ask us anything!
 We're here to help and always welcome contributions.

+## License

+`studio/` is licensed under the AGPL.

+All other content is licensed under the MIT license.

 ## Contributors ❤️

 Thanks to all the people who make Plasmic!